an-anime-team/aagl-ebuilds/README.md

 priority = 100
 ```

-Then sync you local ebuild cache with
+Then sync your local ebuild cache with
 `emerge --sync`

 ### Installing the launcher